Skip to content

 3 spec.nodeDrainTimeout Must match ^\d+[smh]$ must be a duration string such as '5m', '30s', or '1h'

-5 spec.schedule If cron is absent, both daysOfWeek and hoursOfDay must be non-empty both daysOfWeek and hoursOfDay must be non-empty
+4 spec.schedule Both daysOfWeek and hoursOfDay must be non-empty both daysOfWeek and hoursOfDay must be non-empty

 Rule details